GSA-TTS/FAC/docs/architecture/decisions/notes.md

   - Downsides to maintaining a database model alongside a JSON Schema:
     - Each time a new JSON Schema is created for a new fiscal year, a new database model will also need to created, leading to a continually growing collection of models/database tables (e.g., `SingleAuditChecklist_2019`, `SingleAuditChecklit_2020`, `SingleAuditChecklist_2021`, etc)
     - Maintaining field/validation parity between the JSON Schema and database model for each year will be difficult and tedious to manage without introducing bugs
+- What does the `SingleAuditChecklistReport` model look like initially?
+Do we base it on the current `SingleAuditChecklist`?
+Do we do user research to determine what the public access needs are?

 ## Proposal